ISHANT-GUPTA/TestRepo/README.md

 # TestRepo
-this is a test repository
+this is a test repository, and is for js programming